ravenlntn/PUP-SIPortal/README.md

 ## Building from Source 🏗️
 1. **Fork the repository**

-- Then go to your repository and find PUP-SIPortal
+- THEN GO TO "YOUR" repository and find PUP-SIPortal

 2. **Clone the repository**